mihailo-maksa/MERN-Starter-Pack/README.md

 sending emails with with AWS SES pricing calculations for the cloud infrastructure as you scale

-Deplo Demo Project to Heroku!
-open source this project & publish it on the NPM: MERN starter pack (upload it as an NPM package mern-starter-pack)
+Deploy This Demo Project to Heroku! open source this project & publish it on the NPM: MERN starter pack (upload it as an NPM package mern-starter-pack)